Vedp9984/Vedp9984/README.md

 🎥 Hobbies: Watching movies, biographies, podcasts, and TED Talks

-💻 Skills and Technologies

-Programming Languages: C, Python, C++, JavaScript

-Core CS Subjects: Data Structures & Algorithms, Computer Systems Organization, Operating Systems

-Development Tools: Git, Makefile, Debugging Tools

 📚 Current Focus

 Enhancing my understanding of system-level programming

 Building projects that integrate multiple aspects of computer science

-Exploring the intersection of AI and systems
+Exploring the intersection of AI and ML systems

 🌱 What I’m Learning